-State teacher of the year named finalist for national honor
+State Teacher of the Year named finalist for national honor

 Peterson is the first national finalist from Union and Oklahoma’s first finalist since 2019, when Broken Arrow’s Donna Gradel was named among the country’s top four teachers.

-“It’s no secret to us at Union Public Schools that Rebecka Peterson represents not only the amazing excellence going on in the classroom every day here, but in public school classrooms across Oklahoma,” Union Superintendent Kirt Hartzler said.
+“It’s no secret to us at Union Public Schools that Rebecka Peterson represents not only the amazing excellence going on in the classroom every day here but in public school classrooms across Oklahoma,” Superintendent Kirt Hartzler said.

 Since the award was first presented in 1952, two Oklahoma teachers have been named National Teacher of the Year: Alva High School’s Edna Donley in 1959 and Charles Page High School’s Lawana Trout in 1964.